andris9/mime-model/README.md

 ### date

 Read or set date objects.
-Value is `null` if date is not set.
+Value is `null` if the date is not set.

 ```js
 console.log(node.date); // 2022-11-05T19:51:24.992Z (Date object)